stevenlriv/php-skit/README.md

 ## MySQL

 - users
+        - status:
+                - 1: active users
 - users_meta: metadata for the users
-    - cookies_track: used to track messages showed to users
+        - cookies_track: used to track messages hidden showed to users
         - time_zone: users time zone
         - profile_bio
         - profile_image
+        - email_verified: used to verify the user email verification on demand
+        - phone_number_verified: used to get the status of the user phone verification on demand
 - configs: script configuration that could be updated using an UI in the frontend
 - records: records any data action in the script